Patchino76/ok_dashboard/python/mills-xgboost/app/optimization/optuna.md

 # Understanding Optimization with Optuna

-This document provides a detailed explanation of the `optimize_with_optuna` function, which is designed to optimize parameters for XGBoost models using the Optuna framework.
+This document provides a detailed explanation of the optimization framework that uses Optuna to find optimal parameters for XGBoost models.
+The framework includes the `optimize_with_optuna` function, visualization tools, and data export capabilities.

 ## What is Optuna?